May 28, 2026

 Download tech stacks

 Run AI projects and become indispensable.
 The next wave of innovation requires a new type of manager: someone who can seamlessly translate technical AI capabilities into business strategy and ensure regulatory compliance.
-At neue fische, our unique bootcamp prepares you to lead AI transformation projects from conception to implementation.
-This 18-week program is designed for professionals ready to secure a strategic, high-impact career.
+At neue fische, we offer more than a bootcamp.
+We provide professional courses and a practice-driven curriculum.
+Our unique bootcamp prepares you to lead AI transformation projects from conception to implementation.
+This 20-week program is designed for professionals ready to secure a strategic, high-impact career.

 This training combines solid theoretical foundations with practical, real-world experience.
 We ensure your portfolio reflects the complexity of managing a full-scale AI project.